 The road to recovery after a pedestrian accident can be a long and arduous one.
 If you sustained injuries in a pedestrian accident because of a motorist’s recklessness, a personal injury attorney can help you build a compelling case for compensation.

 A Papillion pedestrian accident lawyer can help you recover compensation in a personal injury claim against the person or party that caused your injuries.
-An attorney at Berry Law Firm can help you avoid challenges that may arise during the course of your claim and alleviate the stress of trying to navigate the legal process while recovering from your injuries.
+An attorney at Berry Law can help you avoid challenges that may arise during the course of your claim and alleviate the stress of trying to navigate the legal process while recovering from your injuries.

 Common Causes of Pedestrian Collisions in Papillion